maxserra/ml2_project-connectx/README.md

 ## Focus of the project

 Two player fully-observable games (e.g. tic-tac-toe, connect4, backgammon, chess) are learnable.
 In this project I want to explore a range of algorithms and compare them.
-Ultimately, I want to have a hih ranking submission in the ConnectX Kaggle competition.
+Ultimately, I want to have a high ranking submission in the ConnectX Kaggle competition.

 Algorithms to try:
 - Non-deep: